-11 Such a Complainant is still entitled to supportive measures, but the formal grievance process is not applicable.
+10 Such a Complainant is still entitled to supportive measures, but the formal grievance process is not applicable.

-This dismissal decision is appealable by any party under the procedures for appeal below.
 A Complainant who decides to withdraw a complaint may later request to reinstate it or refile it.

-4. Counterclaims
+Counterclaims

 Cottey is obligated to ensure that the grievance process is not abused for retaliatory purposes.
 Cottey permits the filing of counterclaims but uses an initial assessment, described above, to assess whether the allegations in the counterclaim are made in good faith.
 Counterclaims by a Respondent may be made in good faith, but are, on occasion, also made for purposes of retaliation.
 Counterclaims made with retaliatory intent will not be permitted.